 Step four: the yellow cross

 We need to form the yellow cross on the top.
-We pay attention only to the yellow colour of two-coloured cubes.
-At the moment we are not interested in other colours.
+We pay attention only to the yellow color of two-colored pieces.
+At the moment, we are not interested in other colors.

 Case one: the “L” shape

-There are two yellow cubes at the top and with the middle cube they form the letter “L”.
-The Rubik’s cube is positioned as shown in the photo, i.e. with the angle arms pointing to the left and to the back.
-The following video shows rotations – algorithms used to form the yellow cross from this starting point.
+There are two yellow pieces at the top and, together with the middle piece they form the letter “L”.
+The Rubik’s Cube is positioned as shown in the photo, i.e. with the angle arms pointing to the left and to the back.
+The following video shows rotations – algorithms used to form the yellow cross from this starting point

 Case two: the “dash” shape

-There are two yellow cubes (at the top) and a middle one between them forming a line, or a row.
-We put the Rubik’s cube in a position so that this line stays parallel to the front side, and we apply the following rotations – algorithms:
+There are two yellow pieces (at the top) and a middle one between them forming a line, or a row.
+We put the Rubik’s Cube in such a position that this line stays parallel to the front side, and we apply the following rotations – algorithms:

 Case three: the “dot” shape

-There are no two-coloured yellow cubes at the top; all of them are positioned at the sides.
+There are no two-colored yellow pieces at the top; all of them are positioned on the sides.
 To form the yellow cross from this starting position, we use the two already mentioned algorithms, in any order.
-Pay attention to the turn of the Rubik’s cube after the first algorithm is completed.
+Pay attention to the turn of the Rubik’s Cube after the first algorithm is completed.

-Case four: It may happen that the yellow cross has already been formed after step three; in that case, just skip step four.
+Case four: It may happen that the yellow cross has already been formed after the step three; in that case, just skip the step four.